-6801.2 Eligibility at the World Cup and World Championships
+6801.2 Eligibility at the World Cup and World Championships, Olympic Winter Games

-Eligibility at the World Cup and World Championships will be determined by the World Cup Starting List for the event instead of the FIS Points List.
-In case of ties their position will be decided by the sum of the FIS Points List ranks of the same athletes and, if still tied, by draw.
+Eligibility at the World Cup and World Championships and Olympic Winter Games will be determined by the World Cup Starting List for the event instead of the FIS Points List

-In case not all teams, or a nation are represented on the WCSL, the FIS points list will be used but these teams will always be seeded after the ones using the WCSL.
-If only one team member is represented on the WCSL, the FIS Points List will we used for both athletes.
-In case the FIS points list is used the position for tied teams will be decided by draw.
+In case not all teams or a nation are represented in the World Cup Starting List, the FIS points list will be used but these teams will always be seeded after the ones using the World Cup Starting List.
+If only one team member is represented on the World Cup Starting List, the FIS Points List will we used for both athletes.